cohesity/cohesity-ansible-role/docs/tasks/view.md

 This is an example playbook that creates a Cohesity view.
 (Remember to change it to suit your environment.)

-Following inventory file can be used in the ansible-playbook runs below.
+Following inventory file can be used for the ansible-playbook runs below.
 Copy the content to `inventory.ini` file
 ```ini
 [workstation]
 127.0.0.1 ansible_connection=local